yanndebray/matlab-with-python-book/6_Call_MATLAB_from_Python.md

 # 6. Call MATLAB from Python

 If you are a Python user and you are wondering why you should consider MATLAB, this chapter is probably a better entry point into this book.
 One of my favorite colleagues, Lucas Garcia – Deep Learning Product Manager – tried to answer this question at a Python Meetup  in Madrid:
-- Facilitate AI development by using a simplified MATLAB workflow
+- Facilitate AI development by using MATLAB apps
 - Need functionality available in MATLAB (e.g. Simulink)
 - Leverage the work from the MATLAB community